Mind the Game

-Mind the Game is a basketball podcast hosted by American basketball player LeBron James and former player and coach Steve Nash.
-Current coach JJ Redick formerly served as a host.
+Mind the Game is a basketball podcast created by the American basketball players LeBron James and JJ Redick.
 At the time of the podcast's debut on March 19, 2024, James was an active player for the Los Angeles Lakers of the National Basketball Association (NBA), while Redick was a retired NBA player, serving as an NBA broadcast analyst for ESPN and sports podcaster.
-The first season was produced by James' and Redick's respective media production companies, Uninterrupted and ThreeFourTwo Productions.
+The first season was produced by James' and Redick's respective media production companies, Uninterrupted and ThreeFourTwo Productions, and distributed on YouTube.

 On June 24, just a few months after the podcast's debut, Redick was introduced as the head coach of the Lakers and stated he would not continue podcasting in the role.
-In March 2025, Mind the Game was announced to return with James now joined by former NBA player Steve Nash.
+In March 2025, Mind the Game was announced to return with James now joined by Canadian former NBA player and coach Steve Nash.
 Uninterrupted and Wondery co-produced the second season of the series.
-Critically, the series has received mostly praise for the on-air chemistry and analysis of its hosts, though also some criticism.
+With the latter being an Amazon Music subsidiary, the podcast began to be additionally distributed on Amazon Prime Video.
+Critically, the series has received praise for the on-air chemistry and analysis of its hosts, though some writers and sports personalities have criticized the podcast's tone.

 Content

 A sports podcast, Mind the Game is hosted by NBA player LeBron James.
 Retired fellow NBA players JJ Redick and Steve Nash filled the role of James' co-host in the first and second seasons, respectively.
 The hosts discuss and analyze the game of basketball, primarily in an "X's and O's" fashion.

 James Caspian Kang of The New Yorker described that in the video form of podcast, James and Redick are "shot in an intimate style with a lot of wine bottles littered around the set".
 Episodes feature Redick explaining basketball jargon so that the audience can later follow along when he and James "meticulously" analyze particular plays, which included some of James' from throughout his career.
-Redick's explanations are delivered in solo monologues and in the video version of the podcast, his explanations are accompanied by on-screen definitions and he is featured drawing up the actions he describes.
+Redick's explanations are delivered in solo monologues.
+In the video version of the podcast, his explanations are accompanied by on-screen definitions and he is featured drawing up the actions he describes.

 The structure of the show remained largely the same with Nash as a co-host; he and James held similar detailed discussions on the podcast regarding game preparation, basketball strategy, post-game recovery, and related topics.
 The second season also expanded its scope to include interviews with other active NBA players; James' teammate Luka Dončić and peer Kevin Durant were featured during the season.